On the Security & Privacy in Federated Learning: Introduction

 To enhance security and privacy, in 2016, Google presented a novel privacy-driven, decentralized ML scheme that enables training many devices towards a single-shared model without exposing the training data, named Federated Learning (FL)~\cite{mcmahan2017communicationefficient}.
-Similar to ML, FL has grown in popularity as a result of its broad applicability~\cite{niknam2020federated, li2019survey}.
-Preserving privacy is the primary concern of FL's development~\cite{mcmahan2017communicationefficient}.
-Legal requirements as the EU General Data Protection Regulation (GDPR) – European Parliament and Council Regulation No 2016/679 boosted FL's progress and usage~\cite{yang2019federated}.
-The wide range in applicability and its popularity placed FL in security and privacy assessments' scope~\cite{li2020federated}.
+Similar to ML, FL has grown in popularity due to its broad applicability~\cite{niknam2020federated, li2019survey}.
+Since FL is privacy aimed~\cite{mcmahan2017communicationefficient}, legal requirements as the EU General Data Protection Regulation (GDPR)-- European Parliament and Council Regulation No 2016/679 boosted FL's progress and usage~\cite{yang2019federated}.
+The wide range in applicability and popularity placed FL in the scope of security and privacy assessments~\cite{li2020federated}.
 Recent privacy assessments concluded that privacy leaks occur in different segments of the FL procedure by various means~\cite{mothukuri2021survey}.
-Different research areas (cryptography, ML, distributed technologies) have already analyzed FL's security or privacy under their scope~\cite{lyu2020threats}.
-However, since FL's introduction in 2016, to the best of our knowledge, none have developed a unifying taxonomy for attacks and defenses that help FL with its security and privacy assessment.
-Some work has been done respectively in specific areas of FL, e.g., privacy~\cite{yin2021comprehensive}, security~\cite{jere2020taxonomy}, edge computing~\cite{lim2020federated}, and open problems~\cite{Kairouz2021}.
+Different research areas (cryptography, ML, distributed technologies) have already analyzed FL's security and privacy under their scope~\cite{lyu2020threats}.
+However, since FL's introduction in 2016, to the best of our knowledge, none have developed a unifying taxonomy for attacks and defenses that helps FL with its security and privacy assessment.
+Some work has been done respectively in specific areas of FL, e.g., privacy~\cite{yin2021comprehensive}, security~\cite{jere2020taxonomy}, edge computing~\cite{lim2020federated}, and suggesting open problems~\cite{kairouz2019advances}.

 The rapid growth in proposals of attacks and defenses complicates determining the current state of FL security and privacy~\cite{kairouz2019advances}.
 This paper systematizes the current state of security and privacy in FL by developing two unifying taxonomies.
 First, we analyze the state-of-the-art (SoTA), which consolidates a threat model.
 We further develop two holistic taxonomies for attacks and defenses by applying them to the reviewed papers.
 By this means, the proposed taxonomies solve the lack of consensus in attacks and defenses derived from the extensive attack surface and fast evolution of the technology.
 Therefore, our contributions are threefold: